 So, how do you start a photography business?
-Making the decision to transform your hobby into an actual job is no easy task!
+Deciding to transform your hobby into an actual job is no easy task!
 But having to research, and know exactly what is required to become a legal business entity, can be enough to make your head spin!
 These initial business decisions can have a tremendous impact on the future of your photography business (and your personal life as well).
 It’s vital to make sure you learn exactly how to start a photography business.

 Let’s get started…